 If you have leg pain or numbness, these tests can help find out how much your nerves are being affected.
 They check how well your spinal cord, nerve roots, and nerves and muscles that control your legs are working.

 EMGs are done to find diseases that damage muscle tissue, nerves, or the junctions between nerve and muscle.
-These problems may include a herniated disc, amyotrophic lateral sclerosis (ALS), or myasthenia gravis (MG).
+These problems may include a herniated disk, amyotrophic lateral sclerosis (ALS), or myasthenia gravis (MG).
 EMGs can also help identify the cause of weakness, paralysis, or muscle twitching.
 Problems in a muscle, the nerves supplying a muscle, the spinal cord, or the area of the brain that controls a muscle can cause these symptoms.
 The EMG does not show brain or spinal cord diseases.

 EMGs are done by an EMG technologist or a doctor.
 Electrodes record the electrical activity in the muscle while at rest and contracted.